x

 Natural engagement does not register on the economist's charts as an independent resource nor a fundamental value.
 Nature is consumed by the economists, not experienced.

-This consequences of this economic definition of nature, when magnified by our industrial power's impact on nature, and multiplied by our vast population are tragic.
-Our impact on our natural environment has almost drained the mountains, tundra, forests, oceans, skies, and plains of the remaining bits of the rich web of life that filled them just a few decades ago, during the time-span of one generation.
+The consequences of this economic definition of nature, when magnified by our industrial power's impact on nature, and multiplied by our vast population, are tragic.
+Our impact on our natural environment has almost drained the mountains, tundra, forests, oceans, skies, and plains of the remaining bits of the rich web of life that filled them just a few decades ago, during the time-span of a couple of generations.
 These environmental changes have serious consequences.

 A dangerously small percent of humanity is maintaining any type of engagement with their natural environment, let alone any contact with nature whatsoever.
 The vast majority of humans are now spending their whole lives within environments completely created by humans.